 Jean Cocteau in Menton

-The first thing you need to know about Menton is that it is famous for Jean Cocteau.
+Today, however, Menton is more famous for its favourite French citizen, Jean Cocteau.
 (And no, he isn’t the same person as Jacques Cousteau, the undersea explorer who also liked the South of France, but yes, they do have the same initials.)

 Jean Cocteau sights in Menton

-There are 3 Jean Cocteau sights here and yes, if you have just one day in Menton it’s possible to see them all – if you time it right.
+There are three Jean Cocteau sights here and even though there are a lot of other things to do in Menton, especially if you’re here on a day trip, it’s possible to see them all – if you time it right.

-The largest is the Musée Jean Cocteau, collection Séverin Wunderman à Menton.
+The largest attraction in Menton is the Musée Jean Cocteau, collection Séverin Wunderman à Menton.
 You can’t miss it.
-Just walk alongside the oceanside promenade – the museum stands out like a half Surrealist half Flintstones-ish building, a square of curved white pillars that look a bit like polished bones interspersed with dark glass.
+Just walk alongside the oceanside promenade – the museum stands out like a half Surrealist, half Flintstones-ish building, a square of curved white pillars that look a bit like polished bones interspersed with dark glass.